 In 2012 Delta Institute (Delta) and the Little Village Environmental Justice Organization (LVEJO) collaborated with eight multi-sector stakeholder groups as part of the Fisk and Crawford Reuse Task Force.
 Appointed by Chicago Mayor Rahm Emanuel, the task force was formed to collect community input on future uses of two large brownfield sites in Chicago: the former Fisk coal plant in Pilsen and the former Crawford coal plant in Little Village.
-During this sixmonth process, both Delta and LVEJO recognized that while the former Crawford site was a significant and complicated brownfield site, Little Village was home to many other vacant properties and brownfields that create economic stagnancy and blight.
-Redevelopment of these sites, including the Crawford site, held significant potential to bring commercial or industrial businesses and local jobs to Little Village, as well as increase the amount of green or recreational space for residents.
-Consequently, in late 2013 Delta and LVEJO initiated a two-year partnership to create a comprehensive strategy for redevelopment of brownfield sites in Little Village.
+During this sixmonth process, both Delta and LVEJO recognized that while the former Crawford site was a significant and complicated brownfield site, Little Village was home to many other brownfields that create economic stagnancy and blight.
+Redevelopment of these sites, including the Crawford site, held significant potential to bring commercial or industrial businesses and local jobs to Little Village, as well as increase the amount of green or recreational space for residents, which would promote economic development and environmental justice in the community.
+Consequently, in late 2013 Delta and LVEJO initiated a two-year partnership to create a comprehensive plan for redevelopment of brownfield sites in Little Village.

-The strategy presents a redevelopment roadmap for each of the ten sites, including site-specific redevelopment opportunity sheets (or "lookbook sheets"), accompanying preliminary environmental reviews, reuse strategies, and an appendix.
-Plans, recommendations, and guidance presented in the strategy were informed by Delta's cumulative thirty years of economic development experience and guided by:
+The comprehensive plan presents a redevelopment roadmap for each of ten sites, including site-specific redevelopment opportunity sheets (or "lookbook sheets"), accompanying preliminary environmental reviews, reuse strategies, and an appendix.
+Plans, recommendations, and guidance presented in the plan were informed by Delta's cumulative thirty years of economic development experience and guided by: